 There is a lot of controversy surrounding nutrition and people can have very strong beliefs about their diet approach, the best way to eat healthfully and lose weight.
 The truth is there is no one best diet.
 Each of our bodies are different and only we know how our bodies respond to different diet philosophies.
 The problem only arises when we ignore our body's natural feedback in order to stick to a diet that clearly isn't working for us.
 The bottom line is that if you can honestly say that you LOOK, FEEL and PERFORM your best, then I'd say keep doing whatever you are doing.

 Me?
 I'm sticking with healthy carbs.
 Need help with your nutrition strategy?
 Tired of dieting?
 Want help making healthy choices while staying sane and balanced?
-My nutrition and lifestyle coaching program begins in June, get on the list for a big pre-sale discount.
+Join my nutrition and lifestyle coaching program for long term sustainable results.

 Like this post?
 I'd love it if you would share.